Runnymede station

 Runnymede is a subway station on Line 2 Bloor–Danforth of the Toronto subway in Toronto, Ontario, Canada.
 It is located just north of Bloor Street West, spanning the block east of Runnymede Road to Kennedy Avenue, with bus platforms at the surface level and entrances at both ends.
-Wi-Fi service is available at this station.

 History

 The station opened in 1968 as part of the westerly extension of the subway line from Keele to Islington station.

 Extensive rehabilitation of the concrete station structure was undertaken in 2010.
 This work involved replacing the concrete slab and columns of the bus platform, and the bus driveway structural paving.

 Installation of three elevators to make the station fully accessible commenced in late November 2018.
 The construction took two years to complete.

 Description

 The station has two entrances, one on Runnymede Road and the other at Kennedy Avenue.
 The station is barrier free from the street to the bus platforms.
 The bus platforms are not in a fare-paid area.
 The station has three levels: street, concourse and platform.

 Runnymede station features public art by artist Elicser Elliott titled Anonymous Somebody.
 The artwork consists of images of people that one may see in Bloor West Village, the neighbourhood where the station is located.